jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 The next steps configured in this section are all within the Odoo database.
-A few different values for a token, phone number, and account IDs all need to be configured in Odoo; these values are necessary in order to create a :guilabel:`Callback URL` and :guilabel:`Webhook Verify Token`, which are then used to configure the webhooks (in order to receive messages back into the database).
+A few different values for a token, phone number, and account IDs all need to be configured in Odoo; these values are necessary to create a :guilabel:`Callback URL` and :guilabel:`Webhook Verify Token`, which are then used to configure the webhooks, which are used to receive messages back into the database).

 In Odoo, navigate to :menuselection:`WhatsApp app --> Configuration --> WhatsApp